 Staphylococcal scalded skin syndrome Staphylococcal Scalded Skin Syndrome Staphylococcal scalded skin syndrome is an acute epidermolysis caused by a staphylococcal toxin.
 Infants and children are most susceptible.
 Symptoms are widespread bullae with epidermal sloughing... read more , scarlet fever Scarlet fever Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
 Symptoms vary with the organ... read more , and toxic shock syndrome Toxic Shock Syndrome (TSS) Toxic shock syndrome is caused by staphylococcal or streptococcal exotoxins.
 Manifestations include high fever, hypotension, diffuse erythematous rash, and multiple organ dysfunction, which... read more are skin-related consequences of bacterial infections.

 The primary pathogens in SSTI are Streptococcus Streptococcal Infections Streptococci are gram-positive aerobic organisms that cause many disorders, including pharyngitis, pneumonia, wound and skin infections, sepsis, and endocarditis.
 Symptoms vary with the organ... read more and Staphylococcus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more species, including methicillin-resistant Staphylococcus aureus (MRSA).
-MRSA is a common pathogen in the US.
+MRSA is a common pathogen in the United States.
 However, the proportion of cases attributed to MRSA differs substantially elsewhere in the world.
-Particularly because MRSA can be resistant to multiple antibiotics, recommended antibiotics for bacterial skin and soft tissue infections depend largely on local prevalence and resistance patterns of MRSA.
+Because MRSA can be resistant to multiple antibiotics, recommended antibiotics for bacterial skin and soft-tissue infections depend largely on local prevalence and resistance patterns of MRSA.

-Recommendations for the management of skin and soft-tissue infections (2018): World Society of Emergency Surgery (WSES) and the Surgical Infection Society Europe (SIS-E) consensus conference
+World Society of Emergency Surgery (WSES) and the Surgical Infection Society Europe (SIS-E) consensus conference: Recommendations for the management of skin and soft-tissue infections (2018)